Alejogb1/job-board/blog-data/what-are-the-anticipated-features-of-gemini-3-and-how-might-they-improve-multimodal-capabilities.md

 and data privacy and security i hope that remains a priority as we see increasing capabilities and adoption we need models that are trustworthy that prioritize user privacy and that are transparent about how they're being used i think there will be a need for some kind of a "model explainability" interface so we have some idea how gemini reached a certain conclusion and not just blindly follow it

-okay lets get down to some code snippets to illustrate some of these concepts i mean code is king right
+ lets get down to some code snippets to illustrate some of these concepts i mean code is king right

 **snippet 1: enhanced image understanding**